LBartolini/DVI/GUIDE.md

  2. You MUST NOT access any router/firewall interface, edit any of their configuration.
 Routers and Firewalls are OUT OF SCOPE for this scenario.

- 3. You MUST NOT access the *docker_api_proxy* nor do anything through docker (like accessing specific containers, editing ip addresses, etc).
+ 3. You MUST NOT access any container through docker (like accessing specific containers, editing ip addresses, etc).

  4. You MUST NOT access the Windows machine through its VNC Web interface.